Sanity is overrated.

 After the door was safely shut behind Potter's retreating form, I collapsed onto one of the many overturned buckets littering the cupboard, my head swimming in delirium.
 I was in Fifth Year, for god’s sakes.
 The OWLs year, one of the toughest academic periods of my life, and yet my friends were still managing to stress me out more than my schoolwork.

 “You’ve got to keep them together, Aggs.”

-I jolted at the sound of Fred’s voice, my heart almost leaping out of my chest.
-He’d been quiet for so long, I’d forgotten he was in the cupboard with me.
-Clearing my throat, I scooted forward, my bucket scraping against the stone floor.
+I jolted at the sound of Fred’s voice, my heart almost leaping out of my chest in surprise.
+He’d been quiet for so long, I’d forgotten he was in the cupboard in the first place.

-Fred was still crouched over, his elbows on his knees, but his face was turned towards me, and his gaze was determined.
+Fred was still crouched over, his elbows on his knees, but his face was turned towards me and his gaze was determined.

-“What was that, Fred?”
-I said softly, daring to brush my fingers against his shoulder.
-It was an instinctively protective motion, one that I didn’t even have to think about.
+"Fred?”
+I repeated softly, daring to brush my fingers against his shoulder.
+It was an instinctive, protective motion, one that I didn’t even have to think about.

 “Freddy...”
 I began.